 Suzuki T, Shindo M, Soma K, et al. Long-term functional outcome after unstable pelvic ring fracture.
 J Trauma.
 2007;63:884–888.
 Article Summary on PubMed.

 Knobloch K, Krämer R, Sommer K, et al. Avulsion injuries of the anterior inferior iliac spine among soccer players: a differential diagnosis to neoplasm decades following the trauma [article in German].
 Sportverletz Sportschaden.
 2007;21:152–156.
 Article Summary on PubMed.

 Kobziff L.Traumatic pelvic fractures.Orthop Nurs.
 2006;25:235–243.
 Article Summary on PubMed.

 Moeller JL.
 Pelvic and hip apophyseal avulsion injuries in young athletes.
 Curr Sports Med Rep. 2003;2:110–115.
 Article Summary on PubMed.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Acknowledgement: Andrea Avruskin, PT, DPT
+Authored by Andrea Avruskin, PT, DPT